zfoh/HaskellerZ/meetups/2015-02-26-Writing_your_first_real_world_Haskell_application/real_world_haskell_intro.markdown

 ~~~~

 Install library dependencies into sandbox, build and install our application
 into sandbox.
-We use `-j1` to build with one core and get more detailed output
+We use `-j1` to build with one core and get more detailed build
-on `stdout`.
+output on `stdout`.

 ~~~~
 > cabal install -j1